Pearcleaner

 AppCleaner is renowned for its extreme simplicity and effectiveness in removing application files.
 It features a straightforward drag-and-drop interface and a 'SmartDelete' option that automatically detects apps moved to the Trash.
 Unlike PearCleaner, it's more focused on core uninstallation without advanced features like Homebrew management or architecture stripping.
 It's often preferred by users who want a no-frills, 'set-and-forget' uninstaller that prioritizes ease of use over deeper system insights.

 CleanMyMac X is a comprehensive, paid macOS utility suite offering a broad range of features beyond uninstallation, including system junk cleaning, malware removal, performance optimization, and large file finders.
-While it offers more robust 'all-in-one' capabilities and a polished UI, it comes with a subscription cost.
+While it offers more solid 'all-in-one' capabilities and a polished UI, it comes with a subscription cost.
 PearCleaner is a better choice for users specifically seeking a free, transparent uninstaller and system cleaner, rather than a full system maintenance suite.

 BuhoCleaner is another paid alternative that provides a good balance of features, including app uninstallation, disk space analysis, and system junk cleaning.
 It often finds a good amount of residual files and offers decent performance.
 However, like CleanMyMac, it's a commercial product.
 PearCleaner remains the preferred option for users who require thorough cleaning and advanced features (like Homebrew integration) without monetary investment, while still valuing deep system insight and transparency.